University of Waterloo

 May 1st for late applications (August Residency)

-* Students graduating with a relevant co-op degree should contact the program for more detail as they may meet our criteria.
+* Students graduating with a relevant co-op degree should contact the program for more detail as they may qualify for admission to the part-time option of the MEB program.

 To be considered for admission to the MEB, you must: